Lactose intolerance: History of research

 It was not until relatively recently that medicine recognised the worldwide prevalence of lactose intolerance and its genetic causes.
-Its symptoms were described as early as Hippocrates (460–370 BC), but until the 1960s, the prevailing assumption was that tolerance was the norm.
+Its symptoms were described as early as Hippocrates (460–370 BC), but until the 1960s, the prevailing assumption in Western medicine was that tolerance was the norm.
 Intolerance was explained as the result of a milk allergy, intestinal pathogens, or as being psychosomatic – it being recognised that some cultures did not practice dairying, and people from those cultures often reacted badly to consuming milk.
 Two reasons have been given for this misconception.
 One was that early research was conducted solely on European-descended populations, which have an unusually low incidence of lactose intolerance and an extensive cultural history of dairying.
 As a result, researchers wrongly concluded that tolerance was the global norm.
-Another reason is that lactose intolerance tends to be under-reported: lactose intolerant individuals can tolerate at least some lactose before they show symptoms, and their symptoms differ in severity.
-The large majority of people are able to digest some quantity of milk, for example in tea or coffee, without developing any adverse effects.
+Another reason is that lactose intolerance tends to be under-reported: most lactose-intolerant individuals can tolerate at least some lactose before they show symptoms, and their symptoms differ in severity.
+The large majority of people are able to digest a small quantity of milk (e.g., the amount used in a cup of tea or coffee) without developing any adverse effects.
 Fermented dairy products, such as cheese, also contain significantly less lactose than plain milk.
 Therefore, in societies where tolerance is the norm, many lactose intolerant people who consume only small amounts of dairy, or have only mild symptoms, may be unaware that they cannot digest lactose.

 Eventually, in the 1960s, it was recognised that lactose intolerance was correlated with race in the United States.
 Subsequent research revealed that lactose intolerance was more common globally than tolerance, and that the variation was due to genetic differences, not an adaptation to cultural practices.